Floortime

 By Follow the child's natural emotional interests (i.e., let them take the lead), while challenging them at the same time using emotionality and playful interaction as well as "communication circles", we guide the child to relate and make increasing use of his social, emotional and intellectual abilities.

-These developmental ladders are available for purchase as handy FEDC postcards so you can always have them on hand, in your pocket, on your refrigerator, or even share them with teachers or kindergarten for better orientation.
+The developmental ladder is available for purchase as handy FEDC postcards, so you can always have it to hand, in your pocket, on your fridge, or shared with teachers or kindergarten for better orientation.

-What distinguishes the DIR-Floortime approach from behavioral training approaches (such as ABA)?
+How is the DIR-Floortime approach different from behavioral training approaches (such as ABA)?

-Through this positive, dynamic and playful approach, we redefine autism: namely, as a developmental disorder with excellent prospects for growth and positive change.
-Using the DIR model, which describes the child's overall mental-emotional development through Functional Emotional Developmental Levels (FEDLs), she sheds light on the mysterious symptoms.
-In this method, you try to empathize with the child's world and "pick them up" about their interests and pull them into a common world to help them climb the developmental ladder.
-In other words, it's about lovingly accepting your child at their current stage of development and nurturing their strengths to help them develop their weaker sides as well.
+This positive, dynamic and playful approach allows us to redefine autism - as a developmental disorder with excellent prospects for growth and positive change.
+Using the DIR model, which describes the child's general mental-emotional development in terms of Functional Emotional Development Levels (FEDLs), brings light into the darkness of puzzling symptoms.
+This approach attempts to empathize with the child's world and to engage with them through their interests, drawing them into a shared world to help them climb the developmental ladder.
+In other words, it is about lovingly accepting your child at their current stage of development and encouraging their strengths, in order to help them develop their weaknesses.